danachen/danachen.github.io/_posts/2018-11-29-a-deeper-look-at-Ruby's-Enumerable#reduce.md

 "How are you?".chars.reduce { |memo, char| %w[a e i o u y].include?(char) ? memo + char * 5 : memo + char }
 #=> "Hooooow aaaaareeeee yyyyyooooouuuuu?"
 ```
-Chained after a #char method, #reduce uses a tertiary operator again to perform what's passed in through the block.
+Chained after a #char method, #reduce uses a ternary operator again to perform what's passed in through the block.

 2. We can also use #reduce to turn an array into a hash.